Friday, April 25, 2025

 (The Kanembu: a Bornu population)

 A messianic leader?
-Vigorous and unencumbered, riding a white steed, whom a disciplined infantry follows (please read on)...
+Vigorous and unencumbered, riding a white steed, a disciplined infantry following (please read on)...

 including a European explorer of Africa.